fckuligowski/trino-exercise/README.md

 HeapSize=314759472
 RunningQueries=1
 ```
-See the [main_process.py](clients/metrics-handler/main_process.py) for the actual queries that are used.
+See the [main_process.py](clients/metrics-handler/main_process.py) script file for the actual queries that are used.
 Here is the usage information for the metrics-handler utility.
 ```
 Metrics Handler for Trino - part of the test for Starburst Data